-If you proceed, the setup kicks off.
-After it completes, a notification tells you that Outlook has been set up to use iCloud for your calendars and contacts.
-Click Done and close the iCloud for Windows app (Figure F).
+8. If you proceed, the setup kicks off.
+After it is complete, a notification tells you that Outlook has been set up to use iCloud for your calendars and contacts.

-Open Outlook and click the Contacts icon.
-You’ll now find a contact list for iCloud that will remain in sync between Outlook and your iPhone (Figure G).
+11. You’ll now find a contact list for iCloud that will remain in sync between Outlook and your iPhone (Figure G).

-One such product is Sync2 Cloud from 4Team, which normally costs $49.95 for a single license.
-With this utility, you can sync your contacts among iOS/iPadOS, Exchange, iCloud, Google and other cloud-based services (Figure H).
+One such product is Sync2 Cloud from 4Team, which normally costs $49.95 for a single license for the full version.
+With this utility, you can sync your contacts among iOS and iPadOS, Exchange, iCloud, Google and other cloud-based services (Figure H).

 Catch up on the latest tech innovations that are changing the world, including IoT, 5G, the latest about phones, security, smart cities, AI, robotics, and more.
 Delivered Tuesdays and Fridays